Colman-without-an-E/purble-shop-solver/README.md

 </p>

 It's a very simple game, but it requires a heightened sense of logic.

-## Approach

-Perhaps counter-intuitive, but you should not guess the set of features you think is the most likely to be right.
-Instead, we should eliminate as many sets of features based on give information.
-In other words, we are maximising the ***amount of information*** we will obtain for each guess.
-In fact, maximising the probability of being right will result in a poorer performance (see [analysis](#analysis) section).

-When I first started approaching this problem mathematically, I was immediately reminded of <a href="https://www.youtube.com/watch?v=v68zYyaEmEA&t=601s">3Blue1Brown's video</a> on solving <a href="https://www.nytimes.com/games/wordle/index.html">Wordle</a>.
-This approach uses extremely similar idea, so I recommend watching his video for more information (and nicer graphic too!).

 ## Solver instruction
 There are two solvers: